 Pre-register with ezTaxReturn for a tax time discount

 Everyone enjoys saving money when they can.
-Pre-register now with ezTaxReturn and you’ll receive a special discount when you do your taxes with us.
-It’s FREE to sign up and there are no coupon codes to remember.
+Pre-register now with ezTaxReturn and you’ll receive a 20% OFF discount when you do your taxes with us.
+There are no coupon codes to remember.
 Just use the email address you pre-registered with and the discount will be automatically applied.